-While operating with yum commands for caution reasons confirmations exists.
+While operating with yum commands for caution reasons confirmations exist.
 If we are confident what we do we simply provide -y parameter to accept all confirmation questions like below.

 Install Group Packages

-If we want to install group which includes group of packages for similar targets like gnome desktop, kde desktop etc. we can use @ sign before package name
+If we want to install group which includes a group of packages for similar targets like gnome desktop, KDE desktop, etc. we can use @ sign before package name

 To search packages with specific word use search.
 If you want to search all areas of package description use all parameter.